markjprice/cs10dotnet6/errata.md

   if (number < 0)
   {
      throw new ArgumentException(
-       message: "The factorial function is defined for non-negative integers only.",
+       message: $"The factorial function is defined for non-negative integers only.
+Input: {number}",
-       paramName: "number");
+       paramName: nameof(number));
   }
   else if (number == 0)
   {